MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 Notice that the summary information shows cell counts for categorical variables, and appropriately does not provide summary statistics such as *Mean* and *StdDev*.
 Also notice that the *Call:* line will show the actual call you entered or the call provided by *summary*, so will appear differently in different circumstances.

 You can also compute summary information by one or more categories by using interactions of a numeric variable with a factor variable.
 For example, to compute summary statistics on Arrival Delay by Day of Week:

-	rxSummary(~ArrDelay:DayOfWeek, data = airDS)
+	rxSummary(~ArrDelay:DayOfWeek, data=airXdfData)

 The output shows the summary statistics for *ArrDelay* for each day of the week:

 	Call:
-	rxSummary(formula = ~ArrDelay:DayOfWeek, data = airDS)
+	rxSummary(formula = ~ArrDelay:DayOfWeek, data=airXdfData)

 	Summary Statistics Results for: ~ArrDelay:DayOfWeek
-	File name: C:\YourWorkingDir\ADS.xdf
+	File name: C:\Users\TEMP\airExample.xdf
 	Number of valid observations: 6e+05

 	 Name               Mean     StdDev   Min Max  ValidObs MissingObs